rust-lang-ru/book/rustbook-ru/nostarch/chapter21.md

    |                ^^^^^^^^^^ use of undeclared type `ThreadPool`

 For more information about this error, try `rustc --explain E0433`.
-error: could not compile `hello` (bin "hello") due to 1 previous error
+error: could not compile `здравствуй` (bin "hello") due to 1 previous error
 ```

 Great!
 This error tells us we need a `ThreadPool` type or module, so we’ll
 build one now.
 Our `ThreadPool` implementation will be independent of the kind
 of work our web server is doing.
-So let’s switch the `hello` crate from a
+So let’s switch the `здравствуй` crate from a
 binary crate to a library crate to hold our `ThreadPool` implementation.
 After
 we change to a library crate, we could also use the separate thread pool
 library for any work we want to do using a thread pool, not just for serving